The Pros and Cons of Hardwood Flooring vs. Laminate Flooring: Which Is Better for You?

 If you're considering engineered wood floors or laminate flooring for your living rooms or any other home improvement project, it's important to weigh the pros and cons.

-Here's a look at some of the key differences between engineered wood and laminate:
+Here's a look at the key differences between engineered wood and laminate:

 Hardwood floors are the more expensive per square foot because they're made from real wood, while laminate is a composite material.